sifis-home/flask-device-anomaly-detection/README.md

 ## Deploying

 ### Privacy-Aware Device Fault Detection in a container
+The DHT and the Analytics-API containers should be running before starting to build and run the image and container of the Privacy-Aware Device Fault Detection.

 Privacy-Aware Device Fault Detection is intended to run in a docker container on port 9090.
 The Dockerfile at the root of this repo describes the container.
 To build and run it execute the following commands: